SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-accounts.md

 [Data Tiers](../partitions-data-tiers/data-tiers.md) provide economic flexibility by aligning your analytics to the value of your data.
 By using the Continuous and Frequent tiers, you can appropriately segment your data by use case and analytics needs, thus enabling you to optimize your analytics investments.

 :::note
-[Data Tiers](../partitions-data-tiers/data-tiers.md) must be enabled on your Cloud Flex plan to be able to access this functionality.
+[Data Tiers](../partitions-data-tiers/data-tiers.md) must be enabled on your plan to be able to access this functionality.
 For more information, contact your Sumo Logic Account Representative.
 :::

 The top panel of the Account Overview page provides an at-a-glance view of your account information: